 Our Matching programs, Fresh Checks and Market Match, offer farmers’ market qualifying customers a dollar-for-dollar match of up to $5 every week ($20 each month) when they buy fresh and healthy produce at EPA Community Farmers' Market.
-With the Fresh Checks match, farmers' market customers are able to take home $40 of fresh fruits and vegetables at the market by spending only $20.
+With the matching programs, farmers' market customers are able to take home $40 of fresh fruits and vegetables at the market by spending only $20.

 By matching their spending at the East Palo Alto Community Farmers' Market, we are able to empower low-income customers to make healthy food choices.